Front Lift System Dashboard Indicator

 Front Lift

-This is a Front Lift System Indicator symbol.
-If equipped, this light will flash to indicate when the front of the vehicle is being raised or lowered.
-An up or down arrow in the indicator will also be displayed, depending on the direction of movement.
+These are Front Lift System Indicator symbols.
+If equipped, these lights will appear or flash to indicate when the front of the vehicle is being raised or lowered.
+With the first indicator, an up or down arrow in the indicator will also be displayed, depending on the direction of movement.
 Note that the light will then remain on while the front is fully raised.

 • Before continuing, are you sure this is your symbol??
 If so, continue on.